Early Career Research Grant

 Who should apply to the Early Career Research Grant?

 Our Early Career Research grants are for students and fellows who are early in their career and are looking to further their research.
 The work should contribute to CSEPH’s mission of researching the social determinants of health and health inequalities to improve population health.
-Graduate students who are either in the Epidemiology department or are enrolled in the social epidemiology certificate program and research fellows in the Epidemiology department or are eligible to apply.
+Graduate students and research fellows who are either in the Epidemiology department, as well as graduate students who are enrolled in the social epidemiology certificate program, are eligible to apply.
 We are not currently accepting applications from anyone outside of the department at this time.

 How much funding can I receive?